 This post contains affiliate links, which means I may receive a small commission if you make a purchase after clicking on my links.
 All opinions are my own.

-Ready to buy and don't need to see the review?
-You can use the code “SUPERGREENS” at checkout to get a special 10% off your order at Hamama.com! (affiliate link)
+Ready to buy and don’t need to see the review?
+My readers can click here and use coupon code HAMAMA get 20% off your purchase!

 What are Microgreens?

 Good question!
 Microgreens are basically mini versions of full-grown vegetables and herbs.
 These seedling versions may be smaller, but they still pack a lot of nutrition and are considered a superfood!
 In fact, studies have shown that the microgreens can contain up to 40 times the nutrients as the fully-grown version of the plant.

 How to Grow Microgreens

 Hamama kits make it really easy to grow them.
 The kit provides a BPA-free plastic tray that you fill about halfway with water, then place the seed quilt on top.
 After a few days, the seeds will start to sprout and the top layer will be ready to peel off.
 In about a week, you’ll have fresh microgreens!
 It really is that easy.

 The Hamama kit is hydroponic, which means it only needs water to grow.
 The seed quilts use a natural coconut fiber to replace the soil.

 They also have bamboo frames to make the display a little prettier in your home!

 With Hamama, there are currently 10 microgreen varieties they carry: